jlonge4/mychatGPT/ReadMe.md

 `python -m streamlit run agentic_rag.py`

 This will start the Streamlit app in your browser.
-Once launched, you can upload your PDFs and start querying naturally for summaries, in depth queries, and follow up questions!
+Once launched, you can upload your PDFs or DOCx and start querying naturally for summaries, in depth queries, and follow up questions!

 ## Features